harshith7304/langchain-rag-chatbot/README.md

    git clone https://github.com/harshith7304/langchain-rag-chatbot.git
    cd langchain-rag-chatbot

+open in colab to view and run the code.
 Replace the API token and pdf file path with the actual paths to your PDF files and update.